-What Is Student Loan Forgiveness (and How Does It Work)?
+What Is Student Loan Forgiveness?

 But let’s take a step back for a minute and look at the facts.
-It seems like the odds of getting your loans forgiven are about the same as winning the lottery.
+In reality, the chances of getting your loans forgiven seem about as predictable as winning the lottery.

 Student Loan Forgiveness Programs